Who to contact in a flooding emergency

 This information will then be used by Devon County Council's Flood Risk Management Team to produce a flood incident report.
-Further information about the work of the Devon County Council, along with with some of the most recently produced flood reports are available online.
+Further information about the work of the Devon County Council, along with some of the most recently produced flood reports are available online.

 If you need financial assistance to protect your property from flood you may be entitled to a grant.